Sidon/Sidon.github.io/_posts/2016-7-19-data-visualization-week4.md

 published: true
 ---

-Now is the time in that we going to begin to visualize our variable with graphs.
+Now is the time in that we going to begin to visualize our variables with graphs.
-Though three or more variable could be selected, in a name of clarity and simplicity, I opted for only 2: Life Expectancy and alcohol consumption.
-For more information about my project click [here](https://sidon.github.io/data-visualization-week1/).
+Though three or more variable could be selected, in a name of clarity and simplicity and for to focus on the hypothesis of the project , I opted for only 2: Life Expectancy and alcohol consumption.
+For more information about my project, click [here](https://sidon.github.io/data-visualization-week1/).

 + [Univariate histograms for quantitative variables](#univar1)
   + [Univariate for alcohol ](#univar1)